Presentation topics, Mathematical Computation, Math 9171

 - Organization: Well-organized; appropriate choice of

-topics and amount of material.
+topics and amount of material; good outline, on time.

 - Clarity and style of presentation: speaking clearly, looking